-A. Diversion to receiving facility capable of emergent primary percutaneous coronary intervention
+A. Diversion to receiving facility capable of emergent primary percutaneous coronary intervention (PPCI).

-- 1. Some potentially lethal mimics of Acute Coronary Syndrome (ACS) that must be considered as the patient is assessed and treated include: d.
-Spontaneous pneumo e.
-Pulmonary embolism - a.
+- Some potentially lethal mimics of Acute Coronary Syndrome (ACS) that must be considered as the patient is assessed and treated include: - a.
 Aortic dissection - d.
 Spontaneous pneumothorax - b.
-Acute pericarditis - c.
+Acute pericarditis - e.
+Pulmonary embolism - c.
 Acute myocarditis - f.
 Pneumonia/Lung infection - 2.
-If patient has an implanted defibrillator and is receiving shocks when not in VF/VT, may place a magnet (if available) over the AICD to deactivate it. - 3.
-Administer oxygen by appropriate method and monitor Pulse Oximetry.
+If patient has an implanted defibrillator and is receiving shocks when not in VF/VT, may place a magnet (if available) over the AICD to deactivate it. - Administer oxygen by appropriate method and monitor Pulse Oximetry.
 Place patient in position of comfort.
 Nasal cannula may be utilized if patient is unable to tolerate a facemask. - 4.
-Preferred method is to chew 4 baby ASA (81 mg each).
-Do not give aspirin if the patient has had his/her daily dose of 324 mg or has an aspirin allergy. - 5.
-If a 12-lead ECG is obtained, ideally it should be transmitted to receiving/ command facility ASAP.
-Otherwise, give copy of all 12-lead ECGs to ED physician ASAP on arrival to facility. - 6.
-If 12-lead ECG is consistent with ST-elevation MI (STEMI), either: - a.
-Follow regional destination protocol for STEMI, or - b.
-Contact medical command ASAP since some patients may benefit from transport to a receiving facility capable of emergent primary percutaneous coronary intervention (PPCI). - 7.
-Early contact with Medical Command is encouraged for patients with chest pain who have continued pain despite 3 doses of NTG, shock, or evidence of STEMI on prehospital 12-lead ECG, since these patients may benefit by direct transport to a receiving facility capable of PPCI. - 8.
-WARNING: Nitroglycerin may lead to fatal hypotension if given to patients using drugs for erectile dysfunction. - a.
+Preferred method is to chew 4 baby ASA (81 mg each). - 5.
+12-lead ECG ideally should be transmitted to receiving/ command facility ASAP.
+Otherwise, give copy of all 12-lead ECGs to ED physician ASAP on arrival to facility. - If 12-lead ECG is consistent with ST-elevation MI (STEMI), either: - c.
+Contact medical command ASAP since some patients may benefit from transport to a receiving facility capable of emergent primary percutaneous coronary intervention (PPCI). - d.
+Transport to STEMI-receiving center capable of providing emergency PPCI see Destination Protocol #170. - 7.
+Early contact with Medical Command is encouraged for patients with chest pain who have continued pain despite 3 doses of NTG, shock, or evidence of STEMI on prehospital 12-lead ECG, since these patients may benefit by direct transport to a receiving facility capable of PPCI.

+- 8. WARNING: Nitroglycerin may lead to fatal hypotension if given to patients using drugs for erectile dysfunction. - a.
 DO NOT administer nitroglycerin (NTG) to a patient has taken sildenafil (Viagra/Revatio) or vardenafil (Levitra) within 24 hours. - b.
 DO NOT administer NTG to a patient who has taken tadalafil (Cialis) within the last 48 hours. - c.
-These medications may be used for conditions other than erectile dysfunction (e.g. Revation is used for pulmonary hypertension). - 9.
-Use caution in giving NTG to patients with inferior or suspected right ventricular STEMI.
+These medications may be used for conditions other than erectile dysfunction (e.g. Revatio is used for pulmonary hypertension). - Use caution in giving NTG to patients with inferior or suspected right ventricular STEMI.
 If chest pain continues and SBP > 100, may repeat NTG approximately every 3-5 minutes as needed. - 10.
 If initial fluid bolus in shock protocol leads to SBP > 100, may return to this protocol and continue with NTG/analgesic medication.

 - A. All patients should either receive aspirin or the PCR should include documentation of why aspirin was contraindicated. - B. Review for appropriate transmission of 12-lead ECG when possible.
-Review for appropriate diversion to facility capable of PCI and/or for appropriate notification of receiving facility when STEMI is identified. - C. Cardiac rhythm monitored and 12-lead ECGs done (when available) and rhythm strips/12-lead ECGs documented with graphs included in PCR. - D. Possible benchmark for on scene time of $\leq$ 20 minutes. - E. Vital signs documented after each use of vasoactive medication (e.g. nitroglycerin or narcotic analgesics).
+Review for appropriate diversion to facility capable of PCI and/or for appropriate notification of receiving facility when STEMI is identified. - C. Cardiac rhythm monitored and 12-lead ECGs done (when available) and rhythm strips/12-lead ECGs documented with graphs included in PCR. - D. Possible benchmark for on scene time of \leq 20 minutes. - E. Vital signs documented after each use of vasoactive medication (e.g. nitroglycerin or narcotic analgesics).